Felony Assault and Battery Louisiana

 Felony Assaults and Penalties

-The following assaults are felonies, and carry the specified punishments:
+The following aggravated assaults are felonies, and carry the specified punishments:

-- assault committed with a motor vehicle against a law enforcement officer: a fine up to $5,000 or one to ten years in prison with or without hard labor, or both (La.
-Rev. Stat. §14:37.6)
+- assault committed with a motor vehicle against a peace officer acting in the performance of his duties: a fine up to $5,000 or one to ten years in prison with or without hard labor, or both

-- assault on a school employee by an offender who is not a student: a fine up to $2,000 or one to three years in prison, with or without hard labor, or both (La.
-Rev. Stat. §14:38.2), and
+- assault on a school employee acting in the performance of his duties by an offender who is not a student: a fine up to $2,000 or one to three years in prison, with or without hard labor, or both, and

 The following crimes are felonies, based on the methods used, the status of the victim, or the repeat nature of the offender’s act.
-Battery with a firearm is explained in a separate article.
+Battery with a firearm is explained in a separate article, Assault With a Deadly Weapon in Louisiana.

 Second Degree Battery

 Aggravated battery is a battery committed with a dangerous weapon.
-A dangerous weapon is practically any object or gas, liquid, or substance that is used in a manner likely to cause death or great bodily harm.
-(La.
-Rev. Stat. §14:2.)
+A dangerous weapon includes any object or gas, liquid, or substance that is used in a manner likely to cause death or great bodily harm.
 Some objects, such as a firearm or a knife, are dangerous weapons by definition.
 Other objects, such as a rock or a pipe, are objects that can be used as a weapon and are likely to cause death or serious harm.

 Aggravated Second Degree Battery